Download/suid/README.md

 * Unique across a service or site
 * Short
 * Ordered
-* Human readable, write-able and pronouncable
+* Easy for humans to read, write and pronounce
 * 53 bits so they fit into a single Javascript or PHP Number, Java Long, Int64 etc.

 ## Download